Welcome to Keld’s genealogy website

 I have simplified the name lists; it was too much work to maintain tables, so from now on I simply copy a text file made from Legacy’s name list.
 This also displays more than the tables did.

-Please go to the Contact page if you wish to mail me.
 Your message will of course be kept private, and I will reply as soon as possible.
 Thank you for your interest.

 Last updated on August 9th 2020: 11525 records

 My ftDNA FamilyFinder DNA test was taken in November of 2018